 Sec.
 28-194.1. - Mixed-use residential developments.

-Following is the minimum criteria for mixed-use residential uses in the B-1 Business District:
+The following is the minimum criteria for mixed-use residential uses in the B-1 Business District:

-(a) Applicability.
-Properties which are ten (10) acres or less in area which are master-planned as integrated mixed-use projects.
-Properties must be a minimum of seven and one-half (7.5) acres in size to qualify for such development use. and have an underlying land use ion of “” ten ()
+Applicability.
+Properties which are ten (10) acres or less in area and have an underlying land use designation of “commercial” on the Pembroke Park Future Land Use Plan Map.
+Freestanding multi-family residential uses are permitted on a parcel ten (10) acres or less in area.
+Any mixed-use development, other than the freestanding multi-family residential use, must contain a minimum of 5,000 square feet of commercial use.

-(b) Density.
-Subject to allocation of Flexibility and/or Reserve Dwelling units by the Town Commission, but not to exceed the number of units permitted by the Future Land Use Element of the Town's Comprehensive Plan. up
+(b) Density..
+The maximum base density in B-1 Business District is 50 dwelling units per gross acre and an affordable housing density bonus up to a maximum of 100 units per gross acre if affordable housing is provided pursuant to Policies 2.16.3 and 2.16.4 of the Broward County Comprehensive Plan.

 (c) Setbacks.